dd86k/alicedbg/README.md

 - [ ] Embed, as a library, into an embedded HTTP server to provide a local WebUI
 - [ ] Make a disassembly as a service

-Planned versions:
+Roadmap:

 - 0.1: INIT
-  - Disassembler: x86 disassembler
+  - Disassembler: x86 and x86-64 disassembler
   - Dumper: PE support
   - Debug UI: loop
   - OS: Windows and Linux
-  - alicedbg.1
 - 0.2: Sup, World?
-  - Disassembler: x86-64 disassembler
   - Dumper: ELF support
+  - Symbols
+  - alicedbg.1
+- 0.3: Useful
   - alicedbg.3

 ## Support Matrix